Abstractmachina/customcms/README.md

-# customcsm
+# customcms
-csm built from scratch.
+cms built from scratch.
 Got some ideas, let's see where it goes!